 Farm It Forward arose from the “Grounded” social enterprise initiative involving permaculture training which Council initiated in partnership with the Big Fix and the BM Permaculture Institute, through the leadership and skills of Lis Bastion.
 Participants in this program went on to develop the “Farm It Forward” initiative with Council’s support through a grant, and small business start-up support.

-The initiative is supported by Lyttleton Gardens, lead by a local sustainable food activist Emmanuela Prigioni, and involves utilising unused land provided by elderly and other residents for small scale farming.
+The initiative is supported by Lyttleton Gardens, led by a local sustainable food activist Emmanuela Prigioni, and involves utilising unused land provided by elderly and other residents for small scale farming.
 Farm It Forward provides food to the landholder at no cost, alongside a small profit that is returned to the Project through the sale of produce.
 The project obtained a NSW Govt Youth Opportunities grant allowing for 12 months development of the benefits to young people and establishment of the project.

-Farm It Forward: This is a project that enables young people to gain meaningful employment, skills, and social connections in the process of producing organic, healthy food locally grown.
+Farm It Forward: This is a project that enables young people to gain meaningful employment, skills, and social connections in the process of producing organic, healthy food and locally grown.

 Consultations - feedback from young people